 Our board of directors has the authority to fix and determine the relative rights and preferences of preferred stock.
 Our board of directors has the authority to issue up to 30,000,000 shares of our preferred stock without further stockholder approval.
-1,000,000 shares of preferred stock are designated Series B Preferred Stock and are outstanding and held by our chief executive officer (10,000 of which shares will remain outstanding and held by Dr. Slilaty upon closing of this offering).
+1,000,000 shares of preferred stock are designated Series B Preferred Stock and are outstanding and held by our chief executive officer.
 Our board of directors could authorize the creation of additional series of preferred stock that would grant to holders of preferred stock the right to our assets upon liquidation, or the right to receive dividend payments before dividends are distributed to the holders of common stock.
-In addition, subject to the rules of any securities exchange on which our stock is then listed, our board of directors could authorize the creation of additional series of preferred stock that is convertible into our common stock, which could decrease the relative voting power of our common stock or result in dilution to our existing stockholders.
+In addition, subject to the rules of any securities exchange on which our stock is then listed, our board of directors could authorize the creation of additional series of preferred stock that has greater voting power than our common stock or that is convertible into our common stock, which could decrease the relative voting power of our common stock or result in dilution to our existing stockholders.

-Prior to the completion of this offering, there will have been no public trading market for our Warrants.
-An active public trading market for the Warrants may not develop, which may affect the market price and liquidity of the Warrants.
+Prior to the completion of this offering, there will have been no public trading market for our warrants.
+An active public trading market for the warrants may not develop, which may affect the market price and liquidity of the warrants.

-The offering under this prospectus is an initial public offering of our Warrants.
-Prior to the closing of the offering, there will have been no public market for our Warrants.
-An active public trading market for our Warrants may not develop after the completion of the offering.
-If an active trading market for our Warrants does not develop after this offering, the market price and liquidity of our Warrants may be materially and adversely affected.
+The offering under this prospectus is an initial public offering of our warrants.
+Prior to the closing of the offering, there will have been no public market for our warrants.
+An active public trading market for our warrants may not develop after the completion of the offering.
+If an active trading market for our warrants does not develop after this offering, the market price and liquidity of our warrants may be materially and adversely affected.

-The Warrants are speculative in nature.
+The warrants are speculative in nature.

-The Warrants will be exercisable for five years from the date of initial issuance at an initial exercise price equal of \$4.25 (100% of the public offering price per Unit).
-There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the Warrants.
-In the event that our common stock price does not exceed the exercise price of the Warrants during the period when the Warrants are exercisable, a holder of Warrants may be unable to profit from exercising such Warrants before they expire.
+The warrants will be exercisable for five years from the date of initial issuance at an initial exercise price equal to 100% of the public offering price per unit set forth on the cover page of this prospectus.
+There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the warrants.
+In the event that our common stock price does not exceed the exercise price of the warrants during the period when the warrants are exercisable, a holder of warrants may be unable to profit from exercising such warrants before they expire.